vEnhance/web.evanchen.cc/input/opal.md

 The static checker above can be used to check a final answer to any OPAL puzzle.
 A few puzzles will also confirm partial answers if you're close (the checker will say "keep going!" instead of just "incorrect").
+Current or past otters should solve on OTIS-WEB, not here.[^otisweb]

+[^otisweb]:
+    The live website will track your progress, provide pre-written hints, and grant rewards on completing the metapuzzle.

 ## {{ hl("opal2", "OPAL 2: Museum of OTIS Things") }}